Lily-Evan/wafer-fault-detection-with-ml/README.md

 📄 License

-This project is licensed under the Apache 2.0 License – see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License